 6. American Airlines

-American Airlines is another airline where your unaccompanied minor is in safe hands.
+Another airline where your unaccompanied minor is in safe hands is American Airlines.
 The airline accepts a UMNR between 5 and 14 years of age.
-Unaccompanied minors wear a special wristband for identification.
+The unaccompanied minor fee is $150 each way and includes all siblings traveling together on the same flight.
+Every UMNR wears a special wristband for identification.
 The airline ensures supervision during layovers and connects minors to the right adult at the destination.

 7. Southwest Airlines